andydlindsay/sep14-2020/w03d02/README.md

 # W03D02 - CRUD with Express

 ### To Do
-- [ ] Implement CRUD over HTTP with Express
+- [x] Implement CRUD over HTTP with Express
 - [x] Render data for the user using EJS templates
-- [ ] Use forms to submit HTTP requests
+- [x] Use forms to submit HTTP requests
-- [ ] Explore the Post-Redirect-Get pattern
+- [x] Explore the Post-Redirect-Get pattern
-- [ ] Using Chrome DevTools to see requests and responses
+- [x] Using Chrome DevTools to see requests and responses
-- [ ] Practice debugging Express
+- [x] Practice debugging Express

+name=new+cheese&price=5&age=3&fat-percentage=12

+req.body = {
+  name: 'new cheese',
+  price: 5,
+  age: 3
+}

 ### CRUD
 * Create Read Update Delete